Body Contouring After Weight Loss

 Lower Body Lift After Weight Loss

 Many patients who lose a lot of weight, either through post-bariatric surgery or diet and exercise, are left with significant amounts of excess skin around the torso and thighs.
 Abdominal muscles may have become lax and protruding.
-A lower body lift combines a tummy tuck and outer thigh & buttock lift together to eliminate excess skin, tighten abdominal muscles, and restore a smoother, more natural body contour.
+A lower body lift combines a tummy tuck and outer thigh & buttock lift together to reduce excess skin, tighten abdominal muscles, and restore a smoother, more natural body contour.
 The most extensive of all post-weight loss procedures, a lower body lift can achieve the most dramatic results.

 Lower Body Lift Following Weight Loss*